Nanshan Ski Resort Overview

 Nanshan Ski Resort Summary

 A small hill relying on man-made snow on the outskirts of Beijing.
-You don’t want to travel all the way to Beijing to ski, but if you’re in Beijing in winter and fancy a day on the slopes then Nanshan is reasonably convenient for getting your fix.
+You don’t want to travel all the way to Beijing to ski, but if you’re in Beijing in winter and fancy a day on the slopes then Nanshan is fine for getting your fix.

 Resources and Useful Links for Riding at Nanshan